godhj93/low_cost_artist_robot/README.md

 ldconfig
 # To run the low cost artist robot in the simulation
 roslaunch lerobot simulation.launch

+# To run the real robot, run the following command
+roslaunch lerobot real_bot.launch
 ```

 - You can see the drawing result via RViz in real-time